 The holiday season brings added stress for children with autism, anxiety, and sensory overload.
 Read on to discover 4 tips to manage sensory overload and set yourself, your children, and your family up for success and reduce holiday stress.

 Four key questions to ask.

 With my family from overseas, we have a running joke about the same series of questions we always ask each other when we visit each other.
 Think about the approach you take when guests visit.
 You are often more solicitous, asking, are you hungry?
 Are you thirsty?
 Did you sleep well?
 Likewise, on road trips, do you need a bathroom break?
 However, can you remember the last time you asked yourself these same questions?
 Or checked in with your family?

 These four questions are the key to your check-up to manage sensory overload due to extra holiday stress.
 Also, it is essential to know that they are all tied to interoception.
-Interoception is your internal body sense.
+Interoception can be defined as your internal body sense.
 You actually have eight senses and interoception is an important one.
-It tells you if you are hungry, thirsty, or need to go to the bathroom.
+It is responsible for informing you if you are hungry, thirsty, or need to go to the bathroom.

 If you are hungry, thirsty, tired, or need to go to the bathroom, your body and brain are less able to manage the sensory experience from your other senses.
-Besides which, this is something that you are likely not conscious of, and many people, children, and adults alike don’t even recognize it.
-You simply have less tolerance, resilience, think “bandwidth” to cope with sensory overload.
+This is something that you are likely not conscious of.
+Many people, children, and adults alike don’t even recognize it.
+You simply have less tolerance, resilience, and “bandwidth” to cope with sensory overload.
 You are less able to manage busy, noisy, and bright environments when other parts of your sensory nervous system are not being attended to.

 - Eat.
 Avoid hunger.